Skip to content

 Only 1 approval is required to merge your code, but you must still address the comments of both reviewers either in the same PR or a follow-up

-When you are doing a Show PR, follow only step 1 to post the PR link for visibility, without adding or tagging reviewers.
+When you are doing a Show PR, follow only step 1 to post the PR link for visibility, using whatever label your workflow specified to trigger a “Show” run of Pickaroo (e.g. pr-show) without adding or tagging reviewers.

 Every PR should be a independently-deployable, green chunk of work.